Betty Aol Ochan

+She was sworn in on 13 May 2026 as Gulu City Woman MP, formally joining the 12th Parliament under the People's Front for Freedom (PFF) after moving from FDC.

 Early life and education

 Ochan was born on 28 November 1958.
 She attended Makerere University, Uganda's largest and oldest public university, graduating with a Diploma in Education in 1981.
 In 2006, she was awarded a Bachelor of Development Studies degree by Gulu University.
 Her Master of Development Studies degree was obtained from Uganda Martyrs University.
 She also holds a number of certificates in rural development, leadership and social work, from local and international institutions.

 Career

 Prior to joining politics, Ochan was a secondary school teacher from 1981 to 1990.
 Half of that time, until 1985, was spent at Layibi College, while the remainder of her teaching career was spent at Awere Secondary School.

 In 1990, she took up employment with the Kenya-based non-profit organization ACORD, based at its offices in Gulu, as a Rural Development Worker, serving in that capacity until 1995.
 She then worked as a program officer at St. Muritz Catholic Parish for two years until 1997.

 For the next nine years, until 2006, Ochan was a member of Gulu District Council.
 In 2006, she was elected to the Ugandan Parliament on the FDC political party ticket.
 She has been a member of parliament ever since.